jcordtz/a_data_platform/README.md

 ## Overall paradigm

-To ensure that the data platform can handle “whatever might come” it is important what establish a set of guidelines.
+To ensure that the data platform can handle “whatever might come” it is important to establish a set of guidelines.
 Hence the overall paradigm is to have a data platform fulfilling the following characteristics.

 1. **Consistency** - The solution design is consistent to make it easy to operate and develop solutions further.
 The consistency level of any data object is always clear.
 This is to make sure that the value of the data can always be conveyed.
 2. **Data Encapsulation** - The data in the data infrastructure can only be accessed through an interface that controls who can access what and when.
 The interface must let you change the data infrastructure without affecting external systems.